-Marco de Jerez
+Marco de Jerez Wine

-Marco de Jerez - Group bottle shot
+Marco de Jerez Wine - group shot

-For over 50 years, in order to be classified as Sherry a wine produced in Jerez had to be fortified with neutral grape spirit to raise its alcohol level to at least 15%.
-Originally though not all Sherry was fortified, some made it to the requisite strength of 15% simply from a little sun-drying and time spent ageing under flor, and were still legally called Fino.
 Changes to the appellation rules in 2020 mean they can be again!
 There are also delicious table wines produced in Jerez from the same palomino grapes used to make traditional Sherry.
-So, thanks largely to Spanish wine importer Scott Wasley of The Spanish Acquisition, it’s time to stop talking simply about Sherry and start talking about all the wines of Jerez under the broader categorisation of Marco de Jerez.
-Here are five examples of wine made from palomino grapes in Jerez, from unaged table wine to complex fortified Sherry, including a couple that are the first of their kind in 50 years!
+So, thanks largely to Spanish wine importer Scott Wasley of The Spanish Acquisition (see FAQ below), it’s time to stop talking simply about Sherry and start talking about all the wines of Jerez under the broader categorisation of Marco de Jerez.
+Here are examples of Marco de Jerez wine, all made from palomino grapes in Jerez, ranging from unaged table wine to complex fortified Sherry, including a couple that are the first of their kind in 50 years!
+Enjoy a glass with Manchego, Endive & Orange Salad (see video below).

 Callejuela ‘Blanco De Hornillos’ (12.5% alc)